pazzo83/QuantLib.jl/README.md

 This package aims to provide a pure Julia version of the popular open source library QuantLib (written in C++ and interfaced with other languages via SWIG).
 Right now the package is in an alpha state, but there is quite a bit of functionality already.

-The package is essentially contains the main JQuantLib module and two sub-modules for various time-based and math-based operations.
+The package essentially contains the main JQuantLib module and two sub-modules for various time-based and math-based operations.
 Below is a fairly up-to-date status of what is included.

 ### Math
 Interpolations: